finbootassistente/FinBoot-Assistente-Financeiro/replit.md

 ## Overview

 FinBot is a modern full-stack financial management application built with a React frontend and Express.js backend.
 The application provides users with an intuitive interface to track their income and expenses, view financial summaries, and manage transactions.
-It features a WhatsApp-inspired design with a clean, mobile-first approach.
+It features a WhatsApp-inspired design with a clean, mobile-first approach and includes secure user authentication via Replit Auth.

 ## System Architecture